spruceki/folding-at-home/README.md

 Please please please do not use this role in production, no matter how much you want to put those powerful servers to good use!
-It's not guaranteed fit for purpose - there are even speeling mistakes in the readme for crying out loud!
+It's not guaranteed fit for purpose - there are even speeling mistakes in the readme.
 Also it will probably send your monitoring/alerting into meltdown.

 Requirements